Mars-Landing-Media/BatchTracker/README.md

 ## Features

+Batch Tracker is packed with features to enhance your update set management processes:

+1. **Batch Management Dashboard**:
-- **Batch Visualization**: View and manage all update set batches in one place.
+   - Centralized dashboard for viewing and managing update set batches.
+   - Filter by categories, statuses, or environments to quickly locate specific batches.

+2. **Update Set Promotion Tracking**:
+   - Keep track of batch promotions across development, test, and production environments.
+   - Visual indicators highlight pending, in-progress, and completed promotions.

+3. **Audit-Friendly Reporting**:
-- **Release Reporting**: Generate detailed reports on batch contents for release tracking.
+   - Generate detailed reports for each batch, including batch contents, timestamps, and promotion history.
+   - Exportable reports ensure easy sharing and audit compliance.

+4. **Automated XML Export**:
+   - Effortlessly export update set XML files directly from the Batch Tracker interface.
+   - Reduces manual effort during large-scale promotions or migrations.

+5. **Customizable Categories and Tags**:
+   - Organize batches with categories and tags for better structure.
+   - Tailor categories to align with organizational processes or project milestones.

+6. **Role-Based Access Control**:
+   - Assign roles to limit who can view, edit, or promote batches.
+   - Ensure security by controlling access based on user responsibilities.

+7. **Batch Execution Insights**:
+   - Real-time insights into batch execution statuses.
-- **Automated XML Downloads**: Simplify the process of downloading update set XML files.
+   - Track the success or failure of individual update sets within a batch.
-- **Promotion Tracking**: Monitor the promotion of batches across instances.
-- **Customizable Categories**: Organize update sets by release, feature, or environment.

 ## How It Works